sedx/gumby-framework/README.md

 #### Javascript

-You will need to modernizr and global Gumby object in your application.js:
+You will need to add modernizr and global Gumby object in your application.js:

 	//= require modernizr
 	//= require gumby